 The hardest thing about being a Christian is letting go and letting God. — Pastor Dale Parkhill

-Today, one of the sweetest, most loving families I know laid to rest their best friend, fiercest protector, supporter, prayer warrior, and God-fearing man.
+One of the sweetest, loving families I know laid to rest their God-fearing best friend and fiercest protector.

 But I know Poppy and what he’d say to me and his loved ones right at this moment.
 He’d say, “Baby, wipe those tears away.
 Don’t cry.
 It’s okay.
 I’m with Jesus!
 All is more than okay.” and he’d smile.